Q: How long does SC Vouchers for child care/Child Care Scholarships last?

 A: When a kinship caregiver meets licensing requirements, they receive additional support such as training and monthly board payments that help cover the child’s living expenses.
 See the Kinship Foster Care brochure for more information.

-If you have additional questions about licensing, contact your case manager or your regional Kinship Care Coordinator to find out more.
+If you have additional questions about licensing, contact the SCDSS case manager assigned or your Regional Kinship Care Coordinator assigned to your region to find out more.